prototypejs/prototypejs.github.com/learn/element-layout.markdown

 Why is it so hard to measure element dimensions accurately?
 For the same reason it's hard to do _anything_ in browser JavaScript: the APIs are inconsistent and ill-suited to our needs.

-Prototype 1.7 introduced `Element.Layout`, an attempt to give element measurements a sane and consistent API that's suited to common tasks.
+Prototype 1.7 introduced [`Element.Layout`](http://api.prototypejs.org/dom/Element/Layout/), an attempt to give element measurements a sane and consistent API that's suited to common tasks.

 ### The problem

 There are two main ways to measure elements on a web page.
 One is to use the old Internet Explorer–style properties like `offsetWidth` and `clientHeight`:

-{% highlight js %}
+{% highlight javascript %}
 $('troz').offsetWidth;  //-> 50
 $('troz').clientHeight; //-> 100
 {% endhighlight %}